Crystalline color superconductors: The two-flavor inhomogeneous phases

 The relative strength between the couplings in the quark-antiquark and quark-quark channels could be fixed by a Fierz rearranging of the quark-antiquark interaction, see for example \textcite{Buballa:2003qv}.
-The Fierz transformation gives $G_D/ G_S =0.75$.
+For example, considering interactions with the quantum numbers of the one gluon exchange, the Fierz transformation gives $G_D/ G_S =0.75$.
 However, non perturbative in-medium effects might change this value.
-Therefore, in \textcite{Huang:2003xd} the ratio of $G_D$ to $ G_S$ is considered as a free parameter.
+Therefore, in the work by \textcite{Huang:2003xd} the ratio of $G_D$ to $ G_S$ is considered as a free parameter.

-In \textcite{Huang:2003xd} the authors consider only the case $m = 0$ and vanishing chiral condensate.
+At high density \textcite{Huang:2003xd} consider only the case $m = 0$ and vanishing chiral condensate.
 When $m\neq0$ the chiral condensate in the ground state does not vanish, but its effects are presumably negligible, giving a small shift of the quark Fermi momenta.
-This shift of Fermi momenta might change the numerical value of the electron chemical potential only of some few percent.
-Hence, the main results of \textcite{Huang:2003xd} should not change much if a finite value of the current quark mass is considered.
+This shift might change the numerical value of the electron chemical potential only of some few percent.
+Hence, the main results by \textcite{Huang:2003xd} should not change much if a nonvanishing value of the current quark mass is considered.

 Once the Lagrangian density is specified, the goal is to compute the thermodynamic potential.
-In the mean field (and one loop) approximation, this can be done easily using standard bosonization techniques.
-Neglecting the chiral condensate, the mean field Lagrangian density can be written within the Nambu-Gorkov formalism, see Sec. \ref{sec:NG-HDET}, in the compact form
+In the mean field (and one loop) approximation, this can be done easily using standard techniques.
+The mean field Lagrangian density can be written within the Nambu-Gorkov formalism, in the compact form